Incept5/inception-ai-poc/README.md

 * Which LLM model you are using
   * Will query Ollama for the list of installed models

-**Now supports audit transcription in the Web UI!
+Now supports audit transcription in the Web UI! .
-Add you ASSEMBLYAI_API_KEY to the .env file to enable this feature.
-Click "Start Listening" and just ask the chatbot to do something :)**
+Click "Start Listening" and just ask the chatbot to do something :)
+(Add your ASSEMBLYAI_API_KEY to the .env file to enable this feature)

 ## System Improver Bot